In 2003, Earlywood was started in an unheated 8’ x 10’ lawnmower shed in my backyard in the Gallatin Valley of western Montana.

 I was pursuing a degree in mechanical engineering at Montana State University-Bozeman at the time.
 Being an artistic guy from a young age, I found the structured world of mathematics and laws that is engineering to be confining, and I longed for a creative outlet.
 It was the search for this outlet that led me to the hardware store where I picked up a chisel and a jigsaw.
 Armed with my new tools, I started creating wooden utensils in that cold lawnmower shed.

 The relationship between engineering and woodworking was very symbiotic.
-The totally consuming nature of the spoon shaping process provided me the disconnect that I needed to survive 5 years in the mechanical engineering program.
+The totally consuming nature of the spoon shaping process provided me the disconnect that I needed to survive my time in the mechanical engineering program.
 On the other hand, it was the critical engineering and design experience I gained that has helped me define the simple, clean and always utilitarian style that sets Earlywood utensils apart from others.

-The Earlywood shop is a little bigger than 8′ x 10′ now and has moved south to the base of the Absaroka-Beartooth Wilderness in quiet Red Lodge, Montana.
+The Earlywood shop is a little bigger than 8' x 10' now (barely) and has moved south to the base of the Absaroka-Beartooth Wilderness in quiet Red Lodge, Montana.